Directed by: Neill Blomkamp || Produced by: Neill Blomkamp, Bill Block, Simon Kinberg

 SUMMARY & RECOMMENDATION: Elysium’s visceral, grisly action hits you with sledgehammer force and doesn’t let up until the credits roll.
 Blomkamp weaves opposite visual styles together to create a seamless whole.
 Copley’s return as an evil, sardonic villain is the standout performance of the film.

 — However… Braga and Foster are poorly used.
-Elements of the story are simplistic and shallow a la Dark Knight Rises (2012).
+Its story is simplistic and shallow a la Dark Knight Rises or Avatar, utilizing everything from lazy sci-fi plot devices to one-dimensional villains to manipulate its audience’s sympathies.

 ?
 Blomkamp must like seeing humans explode, because there’s a shit-ton of that in both District 9 and Elysium.